 How To Determine The Source Of Your Dog’s Allergy

 When diagnosing allergic dermatitis due to an allergic reaction in dogs, you’ll need to consult your veterinarian .
 Usually, they will recommend using a tiered approach to decide which potential allergen is affecting your dog and causing the skin condition.
-If that doesn’t work, blood tests can also be performed to detect potential food or environmental allergies.
+If that doesn’t work, blood tests may be used to review for Pitbull dog’s food or environmental allergies.

 It’s also possible that your dog’s dermatitis doesn’t come from external allergens, but rather from signals given off from malicious bacteria in your dog’s stomach.
 If your pet’s bacteria culture in their gut is off balance it can cause pro-inflammatory signals to be sent throughout the body.